cschmittiey/nodedb/README.md

 nodedb
 ======

-Database of all known (to me) cjdns nodes
+text listing of all known (to me) cjdns nodes. feel free to add yourself via a PR, however having proof of you being your fcip would be nice.